 Where can you buy locally produced eggs?
 One great source is your local farmer’s market.
 If you aren’t sure where and when there is a farmer’s market open near you, check out this directory of farmer’s markets where you can search by zip code.
 Another great source to consider, which will take a little time to get going, is a delivery service from a local farm.
 I recently started getting milk and eggs from South Mountain Creamery.
 It’s great to know that our milk and eggs are coming fresh from a local farm!

-So there you have it – 3 super easy, eco-friendly swaps for your Easter basket that you still have time to put in place!
-Pick one to do this year or all three.
+So there you have it – 3 super easy, eco-friendly swaps – and a list of green(er) products!
+Pick one green swap for your Easter baskets this year or do all three!!
 Either way, any small step you make toward living greener is a good one!
 Hoppy Easter! 🙂